-Unfortunately, insurance companies often provide injured people with lots of "misinformation" following a wreck.
+Unfortunately, insurance companies often provide injured people with a lot of "misinformation" following a wreck.
 One of the most common and most egregious examples is when they tell you that they are obligated to pay the hospital directly, rather than sending you the money.
 In South Carolina, auto insurers are required to provide you - not your medical providers - with the settlement funds.
 You have an obligation to pay back the hospital and any other providers who treated you, but that obligation has nothing to do with the auto insurance companies.

-There are two situations in which an insurer might attempt to mislead you into believing the money skips over your head and straight to the hospital:
+There are two situations in which an insurer might attempt to mislead you into believing the money skips over your head and goes straight to the hospital:

 1. Personal Injury Protection/Medical Payment Coverage

 Personal Injury protection, also known as "medpay," is designed to cover a portion of your medical bills.
 Most South Carolina drivers have $1000-$5000 dollars in medpay coverage.
 These funds come from your own insurance company.
 You receive this benefit because you pay for it as part of your premium.
 Thus, if you are in an accident, the medical payment funds should be mailed directly to you.
 It is entirely up to you whether to apply that money to your bills.